 The underwriters may have an incentive to err on the low-side, since an undersubscribed IPO puts the underwriter at risk and reflects negatively on both the firm going public and the underwriter.
 In short, a fully subscribed IPO will be viewed as a “success” for the firm and the underwriter.
 The underwriter has an additional incentive to ensure that the issue is fully subscribed.
 If the issue is fully, or oversubscribed, the underwriter is generally permitted to sell additional shares (the “overallotment option”), which can amount to as much as 15% of the total shares offered.
 The underwriters and the company going public do suffer if the stock is under priced.
 The company will not raise the maximum amount of capital available for their stock and the underwriter will receive a lower commission.

-One other reason that underpricings occur (and why the company’s Board is not overly concerned with such underpricings) is because the Board members are also frequently significant shareholders.
-By generating a lot of demand for the company’s shares and turning the stock into a “hot issue”, the resulting high stock price also boosts the value of their own shares.
+One other reason that underpricings occur (and why the company’s Board is not overly concerned with such underpricings) is because the Board members are also frequently a significant shareholder.
+By generating a lot of demand for the company’s shares and turning the stock into a “hot issue”, the resulting high stock price also boosts the value of their own personally held shares.

 Any company that is going public should be concerned about their shares being underpriced.
 An underpricing means that the company has otherwise lost potential capital that they could have used to finance their long-term growth opportunities.
 Capital has essentially been transferred from the company to the company’s investors.
 For example, if Netscape issued their shares at $14 and the true intrinsic price of the company is $28 per share on issuance date, than for a float of 5,000,000 shares, the company would have lost an opportunity to raise an additional $70,000,000 of capital.